These are photos from two hikes taken over two days.

 In early October, my partner and I made a weekend get-away at the coast.
 On one of our beach walks we found a startling amount of biological detritus washed up on the shore.
 Nature's drama played out in front of us as we observed a live crab lose a battle with a hungry seagull.
 How do you tell if a starfish is alive?
 We weren't sure, so my partner is seen here attempting to give it a second chance on life.

-AuthorJenny Gapp, has eighteen years experience as a teacher librarian, four seasons as a seasonal state park ranger assistant, and two summers adventuring with National Parks in an official capacity.
+AuthorJenny Gapp, has twenty years experience as a teacher librarian, four seasons as a seasonal state park ranger assistant, and two summers adventuring with National Parks in an official capacity.
 Archives

 Categories